netactuate/na-galaxy-role/README.md

 	auth_token
 		API key from settings page on portal.

+Automatically set Variables
+    ansible_host
+        This is set from the role's task file by extracting it from the output of the module on a per host basis.
+This means you should have this role defined first in your playbooks.

 Dependencies
 ------------

 This role does not depend on any other roles, it is the base role to ensure your OS is installed and running.

 Example Playbook
 ----------------